 One of the major challenges the world faces is how to provide sustainable sources of energy that meet societal needs as the population continues to grow.
-The Center for Advanced Bioenergy and Bioproducts Innovation (CABBI) will develop efficient ways to grow, transform, and market biofuels and other bioproducts.
+The Center for Advanced Bioenergy and Bioproducts Innovation (CABBI) will develop efficient ways to grow bioenergy crops, transform biomass into valuable chemicals, and market the resulting biofuels and other bioproducts.

-CABBI will integrate recent advances in genomics, synthetic biology, and computational biology to increase the value of biomass crops.
+CABBI will integrate recent advances in agronomics, genomics, and synthetic and computational biology to increase the value of energy crops — using a “plants as factories” approach to grow fuels and chemicals in plant stems, an automated foundry to convert biomass into valuable chemicals, and ensuring that its products are ecologically and economically sustainable.
 This holistic approach will help reduce our nation’s dependence on fossil fuels, thus increasing national security.

 In 2017, the U.S. Department of Energy approved CABBI as the fourth Bioenergy Research Center in the nation.
 Each of them is expected to receive up to $25 million a year for FY 2018-22.
 The others: